pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 The inner loop here is fully unrolled.
 I wrote a program to generate the code -- I was too lazy to type it manually.
-I won't include the generator program here because it is straightforward.
+I don't include the generator program here because it is straightforward.
 All other unrolled versions are generated as well.
 I didn't include the code here fully: the `<skip>` mark indicates where there is more code.
 The file in the repository contains the full source.

-I left the multiplications, because **Java** does constant calculations at compile time, and this way the code looks clearer.
+I left the multiplications, because **Java** performs constant calculations at compile time, and this way the code looks clearer.
 I've also renamed variable `dst_pos` as simply `j`, to make the text use less space on the screen (it doesn't affect execution speed or code size).
 Also please note two additional asserts: the code is generated for specific values of `NUM_TIMESLOTS` and `DST_SIZE` and won't work if they are changed.
 Unfortunately, **Java** doesn't have any